 |GH||2 - 15|

-Origins of the Costello Tetra
+Natural Habitat of the Costello Tetra

 The Costello Tetras are endemic to the Central and Upper Amazon basin through Lake Hyanuary near Manaus in Brazil as well as Peru in South America.
 They inhabit soft and acidic brown coloured water stained from tannins in slow-moving rivers, streams and floodplain lakes covered with dense vegetation.